Account settings and security

 A lot of work has also been put into disaster recovery, with four times more backup point every day and multi-region (all in Europe) replication.

-This ensures that the service can be put back up with the smallest possible downtime in case our current datacenter has a major outage.
+This ensures that the service can be put back up with the smallest possible downtime in case the current datacenter has a major outage.

 # Changelog